aitorfernandez/roshambo/README.md

 #### Config

-Roshambo use Redis for secret and config variables,
+Roshambo use Redis for handle secrets and config variables

 ```sh
 docker-up SRV=roshambo_redis